ribenamaplesyrup/sugartrail/README.md

 ## No-Install Usage

 A hosted demo of the Sugartrail dashboard can be accessed [here](https://stark-island-99644.herokuapp.com/) (might take a few seconds to load the page).
+This demo times out after 30 mins so may not be suitable for building large networks at present.

 ## Demo